-- Program management training. - Technical assistance. - Program payments to assist with the cost of: - Providing meals. - Obtaining required audits (as funds are available), if requested. - A cash reimbursement in lieu of USDA Foods, if applicable.
+- Program management training. - Technical assistance. - Program payments to assist with the cost of: - o Providing meals. - o Obtaining required audits (as funds are available), if requested. - A cash reimbursement in lieu of USDA Foods, if applicable.

 The amount and type of assistance that a CE receives will depend on the nature of their organization and the availability of USDA funds.